 Now what about the cloud?

-At its most basic level, “the cloud” is just fancy-talk for a network of connected servers (a server is simply a computer that provides data or services to other computers).
-When you save files to the cloud, they can be accessed from a computer connected to that cloud’s network.
-Now take that idea and multiply it to understand how the cloud works for you.
-The cloud is not just a few servers, but a network of many servers typically stored in a spaceship-sized warehouse—or several hundred spaceship-sized warehouses.
-These warehouses are guarded and managed by companies such as Google (Google Docs), Apple (iCloud), or Dropbox.
+At its most basic level, “the cloud” is just fancy talk for a network of connected servers.
+(And a server is simply a computer that provides data or services to other computers).
+When you save files to the cloud, they can be accessed from any computer connected to that cloud’s network.

 So it’s not just some nebulous concept.
 It’s physical, tangible, real.